zakski/accrete-starform-stargen/README.md

 Since then there have been numerous versions, and the work on this module is primarily focused on preserving the timeline of events that I have pieced together.

+More detailed analysis can be found in the docs folder.

+## Source Code

+This section contains general comments about the recovered source code for each processed version.

+### Burdick
+***

+Matt Burdick's codeline popularised accrete and disseminated across the web via ftp sites and usenet in the late 80's to mid 90's.

+#### Accretion (Pascal)

+The first iteration of Burdick's code is written in Turbo Pascal 3 circa 1988.
+Naturally this is difficult to compile on modern systems, so while I have attempted it, I have not got it to run.

+However, you can see in the source code that most of the features of his later C/C++ versions are present.

 ## Papers

 The Research Papers that inspired all the extant accrete code.